Interviewed by Katharine Eliska Kimbriel

 11) What’s next?
 Are you looking at strange new worlds, returning to well-trodden ground, or weaving worlds together into something that is almost but not quite familiar?

-A.) I will always live with one foot in our world and one foot…someplace else.
-If I forget what day of the week it is OVER HERE it’s because OVER THERE something is happening that’s holding my attention right now.
-And there’s always something happening OVER THERE.
+A.) Recent personal tragedies have silenced my fiction for a little while–but they have produced the memoir “Forever Is Shorter Than It Used To Be”, out from BVC in July 2021.
+But the whispering voices are not completely gone, they’re just finding it a little harder to get me to pay attention.
+I will always live with one foot in our world and one foot…someplace else.
 I have many roads that I need to explore.
 I will report back, with travelogues, and anthropological and archaeological research, and maps.
 If you’re here when I step off the train or get off the bus, if you buy me a drink sometime at a travelers’ inn, I’ll tell you all about my journeys.
 I’ll always be coming home.